-The Webster Commons houses a variety of student services, including the SNU Dining, the 405 Café, conference rooms, University Store, the Student Health Services, Student Government Association offices, the Office of Spiritual Development, and the Office of Student Development (including Community Life, Counseling Center, Career Center, and Housing).
+The Webster Commons houses a variety of student services, including the SNU Dining,, the 405 Café, conference rooms, University Store, the Student Health Services, Student Government Association offices, the Office of Spiritual Development, and the Office of Student Development (including Community Life, Counseling Center, Career Center, and Housing).

-SNU-TULSA FACILITIES
+SNU-TULSA CENTER

-Southern Nazarene University-Tulsa is a fully-staffed satellite campus located in south Tulsa's Post Rock Plaza at 8210 E. Regal Court (105th and S. Memorial) in a 17,000 square foot building containing nine classrooms along with administrative offices, computer kiosk/copier area, gift store and refreshment area.
-The SNU-Tulsa campus offers evening and weekend courses for adult learners in both graduate and undergraduate degree programs.
-It also offers the popular "Bridge" program for adult learners who need quality, fast-track General Education courses.
+Southern Nazarene University-Tulsa is a fully-staffed center located in south Tulsa's Post Rock Plaza at 8210 E. Regal Court (105th and S. Memorial) in a 17,000 square foot building containing nine classrooms along with administrative offices, computer kiosk/copier area, gift store and refreshment area.
+The SNU-Tulsa Center offers evening and weekend courses for adult learners in both graduate and undergraduate degree programs.
+It also offers the Bridge classes as part of the OL, FSG, BA, NM and all other undergraduate degree completion plans.